-"Did you raise that beforehand with the Exec Director responsible - and are you unhappy with their answer?
-Oh, so you didn't raise it one-to-one first?
-I am surprised.
-Next time please try, because the clock is ticking and we know we are going to run out of time on some key strategic agenda items!"
+"Did you raise that beforehand with the COO/ CFO/ CEO - and are you unhappy with the answer that they gave you?
+Oh, you didn't raise it one-to-one ... next time will you please TRY, because the clock is ticking and we have some very important agenda items to discuss!"

-Where a NED pursues a question that they did take up with an Executive Director before the meeting, and remains dissatisfied with the answer, this is then an issue on which the Chair needs to champion their NED:
+Where a NED pursues a question that they did take up with an Executive Director beforehand, and remains dissatisfied with the answer given by the Executive, this is then an issue on which the Chair needs to champion their NED:

-"You asked your question beforehand, Darren, and weren't satisfied, and now the level of assurance given by the Chief Financial Officer seems to lack a certain clarity.
-So, may I suggest that the Chief Executive and I meet with the two of you at the end of this meeting and one of us sends a note round the Board on what we have agreed"
+• "You asked your question beforehand, Darren, and weren't satisfied, and now the level of assurance given by the Chief Financial Officer seems to lack a certain clarity.
+So, may I suggest that the Chief Executive and I meet with the two of you at the end of this meeting and send a note round the Board on what we have agreed ...."